vikramhemchandar/git_assignment_HeroVired/README.md

 ### Branching & Release Strategy (used in this assignment)
 - `main` — production-ready code and releases.
 - `dev` — integration/testing branch where features are merged before release.
-- `feature/sqrt` — short-lived branches for feature development (e.g. feature/sqrt).
+- `feature/sqrt` — short-lived branches for feature development

 Releases are created as Git tags (semver): v1.0.0, v2.0.0, etc.